 High-end video editing needs are taxing throughput like never before.
 The office workers of the world are demanding more bandwidth for checking out cat memes just to keep them entertained on a slow Tuesday.
 As these demands increase, it’ll be your task to learn what new offerings can do the job and how they can be implemented.

-Interested in learning more about computer networking career facts?
+Did learning more about what a computer networking technician does interest you?
 Ready to become a computer technician networking specialist?

 The Computer Technician Networking Specialist program at Hunter Business School is designed to prepare computer networking students for entry-level positions in the fields of electronics, computer technology, and networking.
 Students build their own computers and use them in the learning process.